 • TIME : 3 Hours (one way)

 • TRAILHEAD : Begins 2 miles east of Sitka on Sawmill Creek Road.
-Ends on the ridge of Mount Verstovia*
+Maintained trail ends at Picnic Rock on Verstovia*

 • ELEVATION GAIN : 2,550 feet to Verstovia*, 3,300 feet to Arrowhead*

 • RECOMMENDED SEASON : Spring through late fall

 • LEVEL OF DIFFICULTY : Difficult.
 Steep trail with many switchbacks.
 Tread in places is poor and usually wet, slippery and muddy.
 Numerous log steps and rocky/rooty sections.
 Some ropes and cables to grab in some of the more exposed places.

 • TRAIL MANAGEMENT AGENCY : US Forest Service

 Two miles east of Sitka along Sawmill Creek Road.
 Look for the trailhead sign on the left shortly after Wolff Drive.
 Park in the small 2-car lot.
 Please don’t let dogs loose at the parking lot for the sake of the neighbors.

 The lower hill slope was logged by the Russians in 1860.
 Russian charcoal pits are still somewhat visible about a quarter mile up the present trail which was first built in the 1930’s for recreational purposes of local residents.